cs1302uga/cs1302-ce31/README.md

       Average Comparision Time =
       Average Swap Time        =
       ```

+   1. Add the code to print the total runtime estimate for each algorithm in seconds.

    1. **Before running,** guess which algorithm you think will win.
 Note which algorithm you
       think will be able to sort our users the fastest (total time estimate).